iamacup/react-redux-with-networking-helper/readme.md

 ##### Network response object

-When usiong a network selector there are a couple of scenarios to worry about:
+When using a network selector there are a couple of scenarios to worry about:

 1. Single request selectors always return an object with the structure outlined below
 2. Multi request selectors return a keyed object, if a request was started for a specific key then it will have the structure outline below, if it is not started it will be undefined - this is a limitation because we do not know ahead of time what the 'multi identifiers' will be so can't get the selector to populate them with 'not started'